 The third stage of the employee lifecycle is the employee onboarding stage.

 This is the very critical stage of getting new hires adjusted to the performance aspects of their new job within your company quickly and smoothly.
-It is the process through which new hires learn the attitudes, knowledge, skills, and behaviors required to function effectively within an organisation.
+It is the process through which new hires learn the attitudes, knowledge, skills, and behaviours required to function effectively within an organisation.

 Research has proven that the degree that managers make new hires feel welcomed into the team and prepared for their new roles, the faster that they will be able to successfully contribute to the organisation’s mission.

 Tips to succeed in the Onboarding stage

 Here are four great methods to ensure that a new employee onboarding goes smoothly for all concerned.